A review of troubled cell indicators for discontinuous Galerkin method: Results

 \textbf{Test Problem 6 (Double Mach reflection)\cite{wc}:} We solve the two-dimensional Euler equations for an ideal gas given by

 in the domain $[0,4]\times [0,1]$ where $Q = (\rho, \rho u, \rho v, E)^{T}$, $F(Q) = uQ + (0, p, 0, pu)^{T}$, $G(Q) = vQ + (0, 0, p, pv)^{T}$, $p = (\gamma -1)(E-\frac{1}{2}\rho (u^{2}+v^{2}))$ and $\gamma = 1.4$.
 Here, $\rho$ is the density, $(u,v)$ is the velocity, $E$ is the total energy and $p$ is the pressure.
 Initially, a right moving Mach 10 shock is positioned at $x = 1/6$, $y = 0$ and it makes an angle $60^{\circ}$ with the $x$-axis.
 For the bottom boundary, we impose the exact post shock conditions from $x = 0$ to $x = 1/6$ and for the rest of the $x$-axis, we use reflective boundary conditions.
 For the top boundary, we set conditions to describe the exact motion of a Mach 10 shock.
 We compute the solution upto time $t = 0.2$ for both structured and unstructured grids.
 For structured grids, we have used two different uniform meshes with $480\times 120$ and $960\times 240$ elements.
 For unstructured grids (generated using Gmsh 4.6.0 software \cite{GMshGR}), we have used meshes with 185023 and 370046 triangles.
 Average (over all time steps) and maximum percentages of cells being flagged as troubled cells, for the different troubled-cell indicators, are summarized for structured and unstructured grids respectively in Tables \ref{table:6} and \ref{table:7} for the two different grid sizes and various orders.
-We show the troubled cell profile using the eight different indicators in Figure \ref{fig:DMR} using $P^{1}$ based DGM for $480\times 120$ elements.
+The density contours for the solution obtained using the SJ indicator and CSWENO limiter for $P^{1}$, $P^{2}$, $P^{3}$ and $P^{4}$ based DGM using 370046 triangles are shown in Figure \ref{fig:CSWENODMRSolutionUnstructured}.
+We are not showing the solutions obtained using other indicators as they are quite similar to the solution obtained with the SJ indicator and stay within an $L^{2}$ norm of $\sim 10^{-14}$.
+We show the $L^{2}$ difference in density between those solutions in table \ref{table:7New}. \\ We also show the troubled cell profile using the eight different indicators in Figure \ref{fig:DMR} using $P^{1}$ based DGM for $480\times 120$ elements at $t=0.2$.
 For all the indicators, the number of flagged troubled cells slightly increase when the order increases.
 From the tabulated results and the figure, the troubled cell indicators PP, SJ, FS1, FS2, MH, and PPL perform in a similar fashion, while the LPR indicator is quite better and the RH indicator is the best comparatively.
 From the tables, we also observe that the performance of the troubled-cell indicators for structured and unstructured grids is quite similar. \\ \\

 \textbf{Test Problem 7 (2D Riemann Problem)\cite{ll}:} We solve the two-dimensional Euler equations for an ideal gas given by \eqref{2dEulerEquations} in the domain $[0,1]\times [0,1]$ for the 2D Riemann problem configurations 4 and 12 as given by the nomenclature in \cite{ll}.
 The initial conditions for configurations 4 and 12 are given respectively as